 Outlook provides a Junk Mail folder as shown in the screenshot below.
 When email is received that is suspected to be junk email, it is automatically moved to the “Junk Email” folder.
 The contents of this folder are retained for two years unless you manually move or delete them.

 On occasion, valid email may end up in the “Junk Email” folder.
-In order to mark the email as valid and not junk email, click on the “Report Message” button, as shown below, and choose “Not Junk”.
+To mark the email as valid and not a junk email, select the email and click on the “Report Message” button, as shown below, and choose “Not Junk”.
 This will move the email from the “Junk Email” folder to the “Inbox” folder.

 REPORTING SUSPICIOUS EMAILS